 Through expert accessibility testing of our platform, using representative assistive technologies used by our users, we are aware that it has some current accessibility limitations, and we are working to address these and to gain WCAG 2.1 AA compliance:

 - Some elements of the interface (e.g. images and buttons) do not have descriptive alternative text.

-- Some screen reader users may find it difficult to use forms, as labels, grouping and validation need to be improved.
+- Some users may find it difficult to use form elements as labels, grouping and validation need to be improved.

-- Some custom controls may not appear to have accessible information when accessed with assistive technologies.
+- Some custom controls may not have accessible information when accessed with assistive technologies.

 - Some content that is presented automatically may not be noticed when using assistive technologies.

-- Some buttons may be difficult to distinguish from unselected buttons for people with colour deficiencies.
+- Some buttons may be difficult to distinguish from unselected buttons for people with color deficiencies.

-- Some text and key images may be difficult to read due to low colour contrast.
+- Some text and key images may be difficult to read due to low color contrast.